Chris Bohjalian: Later career

 Bohjalian's The Sandcastle Girls (2012) is about the Armenian genocide and its century-long denial by Turkey.
 The novel includes two stories folded into one: the story of Elizabeth Endicott and Armen Petrosian, lovers who meet in Syria during the genocide; and the story of Laura Petrosian, their granddaughter, who after a century tries to understand why they were silent about their youth.
 USA Today proclaimed that Bohjalian makes "a near-century-old event come to life in a way that will make readers gasp with shock that such a terrible event — Turkey's determination to kill all the Armenians in their country — is such a small part of our knowledge of world history".
 Oprah Winfrey chose it as a Book of the Week: "This rendering of one of history's greatest (and least known) tragedies is a nuanced, sophisticated portrayal of what it means not only to endure but also to insist on hope".

 Since then Bohjalian has written other New York Times bestsellers, including The Light in the Ruins (2013); Close Your Eyes, Hold Hands (2014); The Guest Room (2016); The Sleepwalker (2017); and The Flight Attendant (2018).

 In 2020 the tv show The Flight Attendant, based on Bohjalian's book of the same name, premiered.
 It is a comedy thriller starring Kaley Cuoco as an alcoholic flight attendant.

 Bohjalian's books have been chosen as Best Books of the Year by the Washington Post, the St. Louis Post-Dispatch, Hartford Courant, Milwaukee Journal-Sentinel, Publishers Weekly, Library Journal, Kirkus Reviews, Bookpage, and Salon.

 On September 1, 2017, Bohjalian delivered a Vardanants Day Armenian Lecture at the Library of Congress.

 Writing style

-Bohjalian novels often focus on a specific issue, such as homelessness, animal rights, and environmentalism as well as tend to be character-driven, revolving around complex and flawed protagonists and secondary characters.
+Bohjalian novels often focus on a specific issue, such as homelessness, animal rights, or environmentalism as well as tend to be character driven, revolving around complex and flawed protagonists and secondary characters.
 Bohjalian uses characteristics from his life in his writings; in particular, many of his novels take place in Vermont towns, some fictional.
 Bohjalian has said "writers can talk with agonizing hubris about finding their voices, but for me, it was in Vermont that I discovered issues, things that matter to me."
 His novels also tend to focus on ordinary people facing extraordinarily difficult situations resulting from unforeseen circumstances, often triggered by other parties.